-On January 12, 2006, Avid acquired all the outstanding shares of Medea Corporation, a California-based provider of low cost storage solutions for real-time media applications, for cash of \$8.9 million plus transaction costs of \$0.2 million.
+On January 12, 2006, Avid acquired all the outstanding shares of Medea Corporation, a California-based provider of local storage solutions for real-time media applications, for cash of \$8.9 million plus transaction costs of \$0.2 million.
 The Company performed a preliminary allocation of the total purchase price of \$9.1 million to the net tangible and intangible assets of Medea based on their fair values as of the consummation of the acquisition.
-The purchase price was allocated as follows: (\$2.1) million to net liabilities assumed, \$3.8 million to amortizable identifiable intangible assets, \$0.3 million to in-process R&D and the remaining \$7.1 million to goodwill.
-An additional \$1.4 million was recorded as goodwill for deferred tax liabilities related to non-deductible intangible asset amortization.
-The total goodwill of \$8.5 million, which reflects the value of the assembled workforce and the synergies the Company expects to realize by offering Medea's RAID (Redundant Array of Independent Disks) storage solutions to its Professional Film, Video and Broadcast ("Professional Video") segment customers, is reported within the Professional Video segment and is not deductible for tax purposes.
-The results of operations of Medea have been included in the results of operations of the Company since the acquisition date.
+The purchase price was allocated as follows: (\$2.1) million to net liabilities assumed, \$3.8 million to amortizable identifiable intangible assets, \$0.3 million to in-process research and development ("R&D") and the remaining \$7.1 million to goodwill.
+During the second quarter of 2006, the Company continued its analysis of the fair values of certain assets and liabilities, primarily related to accruals for employee terminations.
+Accordingly, the Company recorded an additional liability of \$0.3 million and a corresponding increase to goodwill.
+The total goodwill of \$7.4 million, which reflects the value of the assembled workforce and the synergies the Company expects to realize by offering Medea's RAID (Redundant Array of Independent Disks) storage solutions to its Professional Video segment customers, is reported within the Professional Video segment and is not deductible for tax purposes.